 Christ raised as the first fruits; the rest of the harvest follows

 569: We've a Story to Tell to the Nations

 You are one of Christ's closest friends.
 He always said that He came to fulfill the law and the prophets.
 But now He is gone.
 He has been tried and executed.
 His body was laid in a tomb.
 This is the third day since then.
 Now it is Sunday morning.
 It has been the longest weekend of your life.

-Christ had come to Jerusalem for the Passover.
-Following His example, you had shared the Passover (Seder) meal.
+Christ came to Jerusalem for the Passover.
+Following His example, you shared the Passover (Seder) meal.
 You told the story of the exodus.
-You had celebrated God's deliverance of Isreal from bondage and from the curse of the angel of death.
+You celebrated God's deliverance of Isreal from bondage and from the curse of the angel of death.
 The feast of unleavened bread had begun.
-But now Christ is gone.
+But now Christ was gone.